jacobgigli/FileCompessor/README.md

-To run the program, compile and run huffman.py
+To run the program, compile and run huffman.py using Python 3.5